mehulagg/gitlab/doc/topics/autodevops/index.md

 all the necessary components to make full use of Auto DevOps are available.
 First-time users should follow the [quick start guide](quick_start_guide.md).

-GitLab.com users can enable or disable Auto DevOps only at the project level.
+GitLab.com users can enable or disable Auto DevOps at the project and group level.
 Self-managed users can enable or disable Auto DevOps at the project, group, or instance level.